schradert/dotfiles/README.md

 ## NOTE

 1. don't add other nodes into the cluster until cilium + coredns + spegel exist
+2. can pass `-- --log-format internal-json -v |& nom --json` to deploy-rs for `nix-output-monitor` tree output

 - I should bootstrap this!
 - does the cilium image also need to be propagated to all nodes ahead of time?